sraisty/tmg-react/README.md

 An track meet management application by Sue Raisty of SportSimplicity, Inc.

 ## About this Application
-* Based on Meteor with React for the front-end.
-Javascript and Node.js are the basis and ES6 variation of Javascript is heavily used throughout.
+* Based on Meteor framework.
+	* React.js for the front-end.
+	* Node.js and MongoDB on the backend.
+* 100% Javascript, primarily the ES6 variant of Javascript.
+* Currently a hybrid application, but down the road hope to do Native iOS and Android apps via Meteor's Cordova integration (with Iconic or React Native for the UI design).
+* Aiming toward a solution that can operate with spotty connectivity, but this is primarily a CONNECTED solution because the cloud enables sharing and mobility, our application's CORE VALUE.

 ### Meteor
   * MongoDB is the server-side database, and Meteor provides miniMongo as